es404020/wtf/README.md

 ## Pre-configure

-If you noticed that your project file lacks `lib/index.js` this is for your otherwise move to the next topic.
+If you noticed that your project file lacks `lib/index.js` this is for you, otherwise move to the next topic.

 ## Configuration